-The Senate passes the Manhattan Project National Historical Park Act which establishes a Manhattan Project National Historical Park at Los Alamos, NM; Hanford, WA; and Oak Ridge, TN, by a vote of 89-11.
+President Obama signs the National Defense Authorization Act, which includes provisions to establish a Manhattan Project National Historical Park at Los Alamos, New Mexico; Hanford, Washington; and Oak Ridge, Tennessee.

 The Office of History and Heritage Resources releases to the public the 2014 update of "An Assessment of Historic Properties and Preservation Activities at the U.S. Department of Energy," as required by Executive Order 13287, "Preserve America."